Police swarm fleeing vehicle in Napier

-Police have swarmed a fleeing vehicle in Napier after responding to an earlier disorder incident in Clive.
+Police have swarmed a fleeing vehicle in Napier after a chase near Awatoto.

 A large police presence could be seen on Awatoto Rd around 11.45am on Tuesday with more than five police cars in attendance.

+Initial reports suggested the incident was linked to reports of disorder at a Clive address, however police confirmed the two incidents were unrelated.

-One reporter at the scene said a police dog handler was in attendance and a red ute was being towed away.
+A New Zealand Herald reporter at the Awatoto scene said a police dog handler was there and a red ute was being towed away.

 It is believed one person has been taken into custody and has now left the scene.